fastapi/typer/docs/tutorial/one-file-per-command.md

 /// tip

-We'll see how to implement the user module in the next section.
+We'll see how to implement the users module in the next section.

 ///

 {* docs_src/one_file_per_command/main.py hl[8,9] *}

-In this module, we import the `version` and `users` modules and add them to the main app using `add_typer`.
+In this module, we import the `version` and `users` modules and add them to the main app using `app.add_typer()`.

-For the `users` module, we specify the name as `users` to group the commands under the `users` sub-command.
+For the `users` module, we specify the name as `"users"` to group the commands under the `users` sub-command.

 Notice that we didn't add a name for the `version_app` Typer app.
 Because of this, Typer will add the commands (just one in this case) declared in the `version_app` directly at the top level.
 So, there will be a top-level `version` sub-command.